rocket-meals/RocketMealsDocumentation/CONTRIBUTING.rst

 * An entry about the change or addition is created in CHANGELOG.md
 * Any matching entries in the roadmap.md are updated/removed

-If you are in doubt on where to put your additions to the Kernel Tuner, please have look at the `design documentation
+If you are in doubt on where to put your additions to the Rocket Meals, please have look at the `design documentation
-<https://kerneltuner.github.io/kernel_tuner/stable/design.html>`__, or discuss it in the issue regarding your additions.
+<https://rocket-meals.github.io/RocketMealsDocumentation/stable/design.html>`__, or discuss it in the issue regarding your additions.

 Development setup
 -----------------